Learning Outcomes

 file from the root directory of the main branch).
 Click Save.
 Your URL will appear at the top of the page once it’s deployed (you will need to refresh the page – this could take a few minutes):

-These are in-person presentations, held during finals week.
-Make-up presentations will not be permitted.
+Make up presentations will not be permitted.
 Please plan accordingly!

 Rubric (specifications)